shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-09-setter.md

 # The challenge

 {% hint style="tip" %}
-In`pages/api/near/setter.ts`, complete the code of the function.
+In`pages/api/near/setter.ts`, complete the code of the default function.
 {% endhint %}

 **Take a few minutes to figure this out.**